cliftbar/blahg/web/ski/markdown/2023-11-22_timberline.md

 lastUpdated: 2023-11-28
 draft: false
 ---
 ## 2023-11-26: Another easy practice day
 ### Summary
 Much the same as the 22nd, though less coverage after 4 days of sun warming.
 There was no cloud layer this time, so the views were really good.
-Mirror lake and Ski Bowl were visible from where I was, as was what I think is Mt.
+Trillium lake and Ski Bowl were visible from where I was, as was what I think is Mt.
 Jefferson off in the distance.

 ### Conditions
 ~35°F, clear skies, low wind.
 Sun warmed snow, losing coverage.
 Hopefully Hood gets more snow soon, the next forecasted is in about 4 days